eddie-energy/eddie/docs/3-extending/region-connector/frontend.md

 - `company-id`: Unique identifier of the permission administrator.
 - `company-name`: The full legal name of the permission administrator.

-Elements should extend the [`PermissionRequestFormBase`](https://github.com/eddie-energy/eddie/blob/main/region-connectors/shared/src/main/web/permission-request-form-base.js) class, which provides helpers for sending the permission request and sending user notifications.
-The custom element should reside in `src/main/web` of the region connector.

-The form base allows sending permission requests to the region connector.
-This requires a form with the id `request-form` to be present and the custom element has to override the `handleSubmit` method.
-This method is responsible for creating the payload and sending the request to the region connector.

 Elements should only use existing components from the [Shoelace](https://shoelace.style/) library or shared custom elements.
 There should be no need for custom CSS.
+All used Shoelace elements need to be imported in the JS file to ensure they are loaded correctly.

 Region connectors will typically include a form for the user to input the necessary data for the permission request.
 The envisioned order of elements is:

-1. Accounting Point ID (using the name used by the permission administrator)
+1. Accounting point, customer identification (using the name used by the permission administrator)
 2. Refresh tokens, API keys, address, or similar
 3. Additional and optional fields
 4. Submit button